Stand-up poet Luke Wright pitches for the top job in poetry at Norwich Playhouse

 Rant and rhyme, rhythm and news, blistering invective and breathtaking comedy, Luke Wright’s performances are political, funny, audacious, angry and very, very clever.
 Twenty years ago Luke strode on-stage in Norwich – and launched a career which has taken him to national radio and television, international festivals and huge acclaim.

 The one place his poetic brilliance has not taken him is right to the top of the official poetry tree.
-But this month his show, Luke Wright, Poet Laureate, comes to Norfolk, to continue his campaign to take his career to a whole new level.
+But on Saturday, March 30his show, Luke Wright, Poet Laureate, comes to Norfolk, to continue his campaign to take his career to a whole new level.

 With 2019 being not only Luke’s 20th anniversary year, but also the year that a new Poet Laureate is due to be appointed, Luke is pitching for the job.
 He’s got a case.
 He’s been called ‘One of the funniest and most brilliant poets of his generation,’ by a national newspaper.